-You are not required to make any adjustments with respect to an advance of indemnities or a loan you made to an employee that the employee repays in full or the CNESST reimburses in full because the amount does not have to be included as part of the employee's income.
-You are therefore not required to file an RL-1 slip for the repayment or reimbursement.
+You are not required to make any adjustments with respect to an advance of indemnities or a loan you made to an employee before the CNESST's decision, if the employee or the CNESST reimburses the amount in full because the amount does not have to be included in the employee's income.

 If the employee has not repaid or has only repaid a portion of the advance of indemnities or loan by December 31 of the year in which the CNESST makes its decision, we consider that you have forgiven the debt and that the employee received a taxable benefit equal to the amount not repaid over the course of the year.
 You must make source deductions and pay employer contributions on this amount.